 Loss of memories after drinking can occur in one of two ways: as an en bloc or a fragmentary blackout.
 Fragmentary blackouts are more common and can be thought of as like brownouts; the lights dim but don’t go fully out.
 A person experiencing this kind of blackout can remember certain parts of the previous night, or drinking binge, but not others.
 It is a fragmentary memory with bits and pieces coming through and others lost.
 Those lost pieces may return with cues or when someone else describes them.

 An en bloc blackout is less common.
 This happens when someone cannot remember anything from when inebriated.
 These memories cannot be recovered by hearing about what happened or with time; they are simply gone.
 This is sometimes considered a true blackout, and the memories don’t return because they were never stored in the brain.

-Complications of Blackouts
+Consequences of Blackouts